Pathé Exchange

-Pathé Exchange, commonly known as Pathé, was an American film production and distribution company, largely of Hollywood's silent era.
-Known for its groundbreaking newsreel and wide array of shorts, it grew out of the American division of the major French studio Pathé Frères, which began distributing films in the United States in 1904.
+Pathé Exchange, the American branch of the major French studio Pathé Frères and better known simply as Pathé, was a film production and distribution company that emerged during the silent era in Hollywood.
+At its peak, it held nearly 50% of the American film production and distribution market.
+Known for its trailblazing newsreel and wide array of shorts, it grew out of the American division of the major French studio Pathé Frères, which began distributing films in the United States in 1904.

 Ten years later, it produced the enormously successful The Perils of Pauline, a twenty-episode serial that came to define the genre.
-The American operation was incorporated as Pathé Exchange toward the end of 1914 and spun off as an independent entity in 1921; the Merrill Lynch investment firm acquired a controlling stake.
+The operation was incorporated as Pathé Exchange toward the end of 1914 and spun off as an independent entity in 1921; the Merrill Lynch investment firm acquired a controlling stake.
 The following year, it released Robert J. Flaherty's groundbreaking documentary Nanook of the North.
-Other notable feature releases included the controversial drama Sex (1920) and director/producer Cecil B. DeMille's smash-hit biblical epic The King of Kings (1927).
+Other notable feature releases included the controversial drama Sex (1920) and director/producer Cecil B. DeMille's box-office-topping biblical epic The King of Kings (1927/28).
 During much of the 1920s, Pathé distributed the shorts of comedy pioneers Hal Roach and Mack Sennett and innovative animator Paul Terry.
-For Roach and then his own production company, acclaimed comedian Harold Lloyd starred in many feature and short releases from Pathé and the closely linked Associated Exhibitors.
+For Roach and then his own production company, acclaimed comedian Harold Lloyd starred in many feature and short releases from Pathé and the closely linked Associated Exhibitors, including the 1925 smash hit The Freshman.